w3c/wai-media-intro/source/accessible-media/production-captions.html.erb.md

 <%= notes_start %>
 {:/nomarkdown}

-**Note:** If a video has no narration or dialog, inform viewers about it, so they do not think that captions are missing from the video.
+**Note:** If a video has no narration or dialog, inform viewers about this so they do not think that captions are missing from the video.
 Provide a brief caption at the beginning of the video that indicates that no audio is provided.